 Management or

 Studio browsing tab is counted as one access.
-If you open N tabs for the these pages on the same or different browsers, it will be considered as N access.
+If you open N tabs for these pages on the same or different browsers, it will be considered as N access.

 On Sollae Cloud web app, there may be some cases when you are not able to access a device's setting page: